Cambridge House: Early history

 The house, situated in the fashionable parish of St George's, Hanover Square, Westminster, was built in 1756–1761 by Charles Wyndham, 2nd Earl of Egremont (1710–1763), of Orchard Wyndham in Somerset and of Petworth House in Sussex, Secretary of State for the Southern Department from 1761 to 1763, and was thus first known as Egremont House.
 The building is in the late Palladian style, to the design of the architect Matthew Brettingham.
 It has three main storeys plus basement and attics, and is seven bays wide.
 As is usual in a London mansion of the period, the first floor (piano nobile, "second floor" in American English) is the principal floor, containing a circuit of reception rooms.
 This floor has the highest ceilings and its status is emphasised externally by a Venetian window in the centre.

 The house changed hands several times.
 For several years in the 1820s, it was occupied by George Cholmondeley, 1st Marquess of Cholmondeley, and was known as Cholmondeley House.

+Royal residence

-From 1829 to 1850, it was the London residence of Prince Adolphus, Duke of Cambridge (1774–1850), and became known as Cambridge House.
-Due to his royal status, that name has persisted.
-As Queen Victoria left the house after visiting her dying uncle Adolphus, Robert Pate hit her on the head with his cane.
+From 1829 to 1850, the house was the London residence of Queen Victoria's uncle Prince Adolphus, Duke of Cambridge, and became known as Cambridge House.
+In June 1850 Robert Pate assaulted the Queen by hitting her on head with his cane as she was leaving Cambridge House, where she had been visiting her dying uncle Adolphus.

+Later occupants

-After the duke's death in 1850, the house was purchased by Henry Temple, 3rd Viscount Palmerston, who was Prime Minister of the United Kingdom for most of the decade between 1855 and 1865.
-It was his London townhouse and the site of many splendid social and political gatherings.
+After the death of the Duke of Cambridge in 1850, the house was leased by Sir Richard Sutton, 2nd Bt, who died at Cambridge House in November 1855.

+The house was advertised as being for lease from December 1855 to mid-1856; in August 1856 the-then Prime Minister of the United Kingdom Henry Temple, 3rd Viscount Palmerston finalised an agreement to lease Cambridge House, and took possession of the property in November 1856.
+Cambridge House continued to serve as Lord Palmerston's London townhouse throughout the 1850s and early 1860s, and was the site of many splendid social and political gatherings.
 After Palmerston's death in 1865 at Brocket Hall in Hertfordshire, his body was taken to Cambridge House, whence his funeral procession departed to Westminster Abbey.

+Clubhouse

 Later that year, Cambridge House was sold to the Naval and Military Club, which had outgrown its previous headquarters.
 The club came to be known as the "In and Out", from the prominent traffic-directing signs on its entrance and exit gates.
 Members included Lawrence of Arabia and Ian Fleming.